2023–24 USM Alger season: RS Berkane matches crisis

 During the campaign to defend the CAF Confederation Cup title, USM Alger faced Moroccan club RS Berkane in the semi-final.
 Three days before the match, RS Berkane club traveled to Algeria.
 Due to ambiguity regarding the match shirts which show the map of Morocco including Western Sahara.
 Algeria also broke off diplomatic relations with its Moroccan neighbor because of this issue.
 Algerian customs asked to see these jerseys and did not allow the delegation to take them.
 On the day of the match RS Berkane refused to play the match without his jersey.
 On April 24, 2024, it was announced that the organizing committee of the competition had sanctioned USM Alger by forfeiting it with a 3–0 defeat for the first leg.

 Despite the lingering crisis due to the first leg, USM Alger traveled to Morocco on April 26.
 During the technical meeting before the match RS Berkane indicated that she planned to wear the set of jerseys flocked with the map of Morocco with Western Sahara.
 USM Alger refused to play the match and the officials waited a quarter of an hour before realizing that one of the two teams had not left the locker room.
 On May 2, Confederation of African Football designated RS Berkane as finalist of the CAF Confederation Cup and declared to transmit the file to the disciplinary committee for possible other sanctions against the Algerian Football Federation.

-On May 2, the Court of Arbitration for Sport announced that it had rejected the request for interim relief to suspend the decision of the CAF appeal jury which validated the use of the RS Berkane jersey, in the absence of a response from of the Confederation of African Football.
+On May 2, the Court of Arbitration for Sport announced that it had rejected the request for interim relief to suspend the decision of the CAF appeal jury which validated the use of the RS Berkane jersey, in the absence of a response from the Confederation of African Football.
 However, the case remains open on the merits and the court is in the process of collecting the elements of each party.
 On May 10, the Lausanne court once again rejected a request from USM Alger to suspend the Confederation Cup final, pending the conclusion of arbitration proceedings with CAF in the RS Berkane affair.